-Company Formation in Turkey
+Company Formation Procedure in Turkey & Istanbul

 At Ketenci&Ketenci we regularly assist foreign corporations and investors to form new companies and branches in Turkey.
 Thanks to the Turkish Direct Foreign Investment regulation; foreign investors can incorporate or participate in all types of companies in Turkey which are available for local investors in accordance with the equal treatment principle